ignaciomarquezalbes/coding-portfolio/optimization-methods/gradient-method/README.md

 A x = b,

 where A is symmetric positive definite.
-The method is based on minimizing the quadratic functional:
+This equivalent to minimizing the quadratic functional:

 f(x) = (1/2) xᵗA x − bᵗx.